RD Walshe National Writing for the Environment Prize – 2024

 Closing date

-The submission portal will close at midnight on Friday 28 June 2024
+Submissions for the 2024 competition closed at midnight on Friday 28 June 2024

 If you have any questions, please contact Phil Smith at rephilled@hotmail.com